-- Owner must notify City of an eviction within 48 hours of service (owner must provide a plan for clean-up of any displaced personal property within 24 hours after eviction).
+- Owner/manager/agent must notify City of an eviction 48 hours within of service (owner must provide a plan for clean-up of any displaced personal property 24 hours after the eviction).

-- Failure to register a property will result in a Class C misdemeanor.
+- Failure to register a property and/or abide by the terms of this ordinance will result in a Class C misdemeanor.

-- Amount not to exceed $2,000 (fine does not include any other applicable code violations).
+- Fine not to exceed $2,000 (fine does not include any other applicable code violations).

-- Establish maximum occupancy for residential unit at time of registration (determined by both the 2015 Residential Property and 2015 Property Maintenance Codes).
+- Maximum occupancy for residential unit will be determined at time of registration (determined by both the Residential Property and International Property Maintenance Codes).